johnsogg/cs2270/tests/test-1-review.md

 First, what does a segmentation fault mean?
 Where are some likely places to look for bugs when you get a segfault?

-Second, assume that we know that `top_ref` is not null, and `*top_ref` is also not null.
+Second, assume that we know that `top_ref` is not null.
 Identify the first line where a segmentation fault could occur.

 Pointers